9ae/Spark/readme.md

 ===

 I. Mission Statement<br />
-    I wanted to do an experiment and test game play difficult as it is increased within a single level.
+    I wanted to do an experiment and test game play difficult as it is increased within a single level

     Random fact ~ namesakes: This experiment was named after the a line in Darren Hayes song "Void".

 II.
 Libraries Required<br />